 Produttori del Carema is a cooperative which was originally founded in 1960 with less than 12 producers.
 Well known for producing high quality wines, today their numbers have risen to 81 due to their huge success.

-Carema is the wine the cooperative is known for, produced from the Nebbiolo grape just like the more famous Barbaresco and Barolo.
-However the microclimate in Carema is very different than in the latter two; it is far more rigid and previously, before global warming started to have an effect, the Nebbiolo grapes in Carema had trouble ripening.
-Furthermore, the area also challenges producers with its extremely steep slopes.
-The vineyard's canopies of vines are trellissed thanks to pillars made of stone and lime which give the pretty countryside an umistakable, easily identified appearance and the Carema wine itself is just as recognisable.
-This is an aristocratic, very long-lived red, with aromas and flavours reminiscent of sour red cherries, raspberry, red roses and tar, just like Barolo and Barbaresco but usually livelier acidities, a lither structure and great refinement.
+Produced from the Nebbiolo grape, just like the more famous Barbaresco and Barolo, however, the microclimate in Carema is much different than the latter two.
+It is far more rigid and previously, before climate change, Carema’s Nebbiolo had trouble ripening.
+Furthermore, the area’s extremely steep slopes have caused trouble, a problem of the past with modern machinery.
+The vines are trellised on stone and lime pillars, giving the pretty countryside an unmistakable, appearance.
+Carema is an aristocratic, very long-lived red.
+With aromas and flavours reminiscent of sour red cherries, raspberry, red roses, and tar, the wines are similar to Barolo and Barbaresco.
+However, they have livelier acidities, a tighter structure, and great refinement.

 Unlike Barolo and Barbaresco, Carema is not required to be 100% Nebbiolo.
 Many contain small percentages of other local varieties, such asm Croatina or Uva Rara, but must have a minimum of 85% Nebbiolo.
 The wines of Carema are well-known and have been sought after for centuries.

 Since the 1500s, Carema has been chosen for the festive banquets of Dukes, Kings, and Popes, as Bacci tells us in his book, De vinis Italiae naturalis historia.
 Due to Carema’s tradition and distinguished character, it was named one of Italy’s first DOC wines in 1967.